UKHomeOffice/callisto-localdev/README.md

 **_If any issues or certificate problems, check Help section._**

-### Scenario 2: I want to develop code for UI only
+### Scenario 2: I want to develop code for an individual service only

+These steps apply to all services including Callisto UI:
-- perform all steps from Scenario 1
+- Perform all steps from Scenario 1
-- stop the Docker UI service that was started by following the steps from Scenario 1
+- Stop the Docker service you'd like to develop/debug (this would have been started by following the steps from Scenario 1)
-- download repository with Callisto UI
+- Checkout code repository for the service you'd like to develop/debug
-- from its root directory run `docker compose up -d` command
+- From its root directory, run `docker compose up -d` command

-After a successful start, check if you have access to the UI in your browser.
-If everything went well, you can edit the UI code and preview the changes live in the browser.
+After a successful start, check if you have access to the service (e.g access the UI via your browser or hit the Open API doc URL, if it's a REST API service).
+If everything went well, you can edit the code and preview the changes reflected in your localdev context.

-The same procedure should be followed if you want to work on the code of another service.
+The service can also be debugged.
+To do so in a JetBrains IDE, a debugger has to be added (Run -> Edit Configurations.. -> Add Remote JVM Debug), with the port matching the external port mapped in the docker compose file of the service to debug.
+For example, that would be 50211 for callisto-balance-calculator service

+### Debugging code while running service on Docker

 **_If any issues or certificate problems, check Help section._**